-Northwood Tech's enrollee comparison shows a total undergraduate enrollment for 2018-2019 of 5,880 (3.80%) compared to the district working age population of 154,638.
+WITC's enrollee comparison shows a total undergraduate enrollment for 2018-2019 of 5,880 (3.80%) compared to the district working age population of 154,638.
 Of the 5,880 enrollments for FY19, 1,539 (or 26%) graduated.
-For all racial or ethnic minority students, Northwood Tech's undergraduate enrollment and graduation percentages of 9.25% and 8.84% were greater than the 6.10% of minorities represented in the overall district population.
+For all racial or ethnic minority students, WITC's undergraduate enrollment and graduation percentages of 9.25% and 8.84% were greater than the 6.10% of minorities represented in the overall district population.
 This relationship was also true for each individual sub-group, except for the Hispanic population.
 The percentage of graduates was lower than the percentage of students enrolled for Asian, Hispanic, Native Hawaiian Pacific Islander, and Multi Race students.

-In summary, the data reveals the minority enrollment rate is higher than the minority population percentage with the exception of the Hispanic population which is enrolling at a lower rate.
-Graduation rates are lower for Asian, Hispanic, Native Hawaiian, and Multi-Racial populations, but are higher for the total minority population.
+In summary, the data reveals minorities enroll at higher rates than the district population percentage with the exception of the Hispanic Population which is enrolling at a lower rate.
+Graduation rates are lower for Asian, Hispanic, Native Hawaiian, and Multi-Racial populations.